SAFETY & HANDLING

 Every detail of safety counts — right down to the packaging.
 We use packaging that fits into the lives of today’s busiest folks and is considered safe by regulatory and public health agencies.
 We take a look at new packaging materials and make changes to our products when there’s a clear environmental, health and/or economic benefit.

-The U.S. Food and Drug Administration (FDA) is responsible for overseeing the safety of bottled water, which, like other food products, like infant formula and seafood, must be processed, packaged, shipped and stored in a safe and sanitary manner, and be truthfully and accurately labeled.
+The FDA provides regulations that guide manufacturers in creating a framework of quality controls to oversee the safety of their products.
+Foods such as Bottled water, Beverages, Dairy, Produce, Spices, Nuts, Cereals, must be processed, packaged, shipped and stored in a safe and sanitary manner, and be truthfully and accurately labeled.
 Bottled water is one of the most regulated food products; the FDA has protocols specific to bottled water processing and labeling.

 RECYCLING AND REUSE OF BOTTLES

-The benefit of recycling is that it keeps materials out of landfills.
-Recycling your bottles helps close the loop on PET plastic, and we encourage all our consumers to recycle.
+One of the many benefits of recycling is that it helps to reduce the amount of materials going to landfills.
+Recycling your bottles helps to close the loop on PET plastic, and we encourage all our consumers to recycle (following the instructions on the bottle).
 So go ahead!
-Toss ’em in the big blue bins.
+Toss 'em in the big blue bins.
 Mother Earth thanks you.